Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Re-activate addCollectionToDatabase after you're done messing around with it
+- [x] collection form allows you to add categories with items attached to each category
 - [x] Re-write repopulateFormWithPreviousPayload to get desired results
 - [x] Custom categories
   - [x] weight class